DashieTM/pycol/documentation.typ

 #section[Introduction]
 For this project, we decided to test reinforcement learning with Pytorch on a small game made with PyGame.\
-As a starting point to learn from, we used this tutorial on youtube: #link("https://www.youtube.com/watch?v=L8ypSXwyBds&list=WL&index=26")[Link to video]\
+As a starting point to learn from, we used this tutorial on Youtube: #link("https://www.youtube.com/watch?v=L8ypSXwyBds&list=WL&index=26")[Link to video]\
 The video explains the steps needed to create an agent for the snake game, which we will adapt to work for our own game.

 #section[Tooling]